-We conducted our audit in accordance with International Standards on Auditing (UK) ("ISAs (UK)"), including ISA (UK) 800 and ISA (UK) 805, and applicable law.
-Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the relevant elements of the Group Solvency and Financial Condition Report section of our report.
-We are independent of the company in accordance with the ethical requirements that are relevant to our audit of the Group SFCR in the UK, including the Financial Reporting Council's ("FRC") Ethical Standard as applied to public interest entities, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
+We conducted our audit in accordance with International Standards on Auditing (UK) ("ISAs (UK)") including 'ISA (UK) 800 (Revised) Special Considerations - Audits of Financial Statements Prepared in Accordance with Special Purpose Frameworks' and 'ISA (UK) 805(Revised) Special Considerations - Audits of Single Financial Statements and Specific Elements, Accounts or Items of a Financial

+Statement', and applicable law.
+Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the relevant elements of the Group SFCR section of our report.
+We are independent of the SLF UKH Group in accordance with the ethical requirements that are relevant to our audit of the Group SFCR in the UK, including the Financial Reporting Council's ("FRC") Ethical Standard as applied to public interest entities, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.